-- (1) The JD and MERL degrees are awarded for the satisfactory completion of a program which includes the requirements of the JD program as well as those of the MERL program.
-The regulations in sections II and III above apply to joint degree students. - (2) A joint-degree student may share credits between the two degree programs.
-A joint-degree student must take a minimum of 21 non-shared MERL credits at Vermont Law School.
-A joint-degree student may take a maximum of 35 MERL credits for completion of the MERL degree; however, if a student has reached 30 credits and satisfied all degree requirements at the end of any semester, the degree must be awarded. - (3) A joint-degree student's course load may not exceed a total of 18 credits during the fall and spring semesters. - (4) No exceptions are allowed other than with prior written approval of the Director of the Environmental Law Center or the Director's designee.
+- 1. Requirements for the Degree - a.
+The joint JD and LLM degrees are awarded for the satisfactory completion of a program which includes the requirements of the JD program as well as those of the LLM program.
+The regulations in sections III and IX apply to joint degree students. - b.
+Joint JD/LLM students must finish all requirements for the JD degree before beginning the LLM degree. - c.
+A joint JD/LLM student may transfer up to nine credits from the Vermont Law School JD program to the LLM program.
+A JD/LLM student must take a minimum of 21 LLM credits at Vermont Law School.
+All credits must be selected from the list of courses approved for the LLM program.
+All credits to be transferred must be approved by the Director of the Environmental Law Center or the Director's designee. - d.
+No exceptions are allowed other than with prior written approval of the Director of the Environmental Law Center or the Director's designee. - 2.
+Joint JD/LLM In Environmental Law Degree